ESHackathon/eshackathon.github.io/_posts/2019-01-17-what_is_the_esh.md

 <br>

 <b><em>5.
 How can others get involved?</em></b>
 The best way to learn about evidence synthesis is to do one: conduct a systematic map or systematic review (after careful thought and planning!).
 Getting involved with the ESH is easy – until the end of January you can apply to join us in Canberra, and after that you can still have the opportunity to join remotely.
 We’ll be running ESH events throughout 2019 and beyond, so get in touch and find out more at <a href="/">evidencesynthesishackathon.com</a>.

+<em>Posted 2019-01-17</em>